poggit/poggit/README.md

 <!-- The `docs` attribute can be added to generate docs for your project at `/docs/{LOGIN_NAME}/{REPO_NAME}/{PROJECT_NAME}` on the Poggit website. -->

 ### Releasing
-After enabling releases on the Poggit website, every time you create a GitHub release for your repo, Poggit will scan through the release description and find the line `Poggit release: {PROJECT_NAME}` or `Poggit pre-release: {PROJECT_NAME}` (one project per release only :cry:).
+After enabling releases on the Poggit website, every time you create a GitHub release for your repo, Poggit will scan through the release description and find the line `Poggit release: {PROJECT_NAME}` (one project per release only).
 Poggit will then create/update the page `/release/{LOGIN_NAME}/{REPO_NAME}/{PROJECT_NAME}` on the Poggit website, where users can download your plugin (the plugins should be released for free!), after the release being reviewed.

 #### Limitations
 1. Releases cannot be created from private repos.
 You must publicize your repo if you want to create plugin releases from it.